raipc/atsd-jdbc/README.md

 ## JDBC URL

+A prefix of the JDBC driver is "jdbc:axibase:atsd:".
 Next you should specify a URL where your ATSD instance is installed.
 And, if necessary, specify JDBC Connection properties listed above.
 By combining all three segments together you can get a full JDBC URL and use it to set a connection.

 ```
 Examples: